 As part of a design competition organized by Lyon Design, entitled “Reinventing glass in urban space”.

-I decided to work from a glass waste, exploring glass fines (residues not usable when recycling glass bottles).
-The aim of this approach to waste recycling by design is to create a recycling process with high added value, in order to encourage industries to reconsider their waste of noble material and to find an alternative to landfilling.
+I decided to work with glass waste, exploring glass fines (residues that cannot be used in glass bottle recycling).
+The aim of this approach to “waste recycling through design” is to add value to waste materials, encouraging industries to reconsider their waste from valuable materials and find alternatives to landfill.

 Principle: